 Terms in Family Therapy

-Family Systems Therapy uses several terms which are important to understand within this context.
+Family systems therapy uses several terms which are important to understand within this context.
 These terms are often used in other therapy contexts, but have specific meaning when applied to family therapy.

-The identified patient (IP), sometimes also known as the target client, is the person whose symptoms brought the family to counseling.
+- Identified Patient: The identified patient (IP), sometimes also known as the target client, is the person whose symptoms brought the family to counseling.
 The therapist works with the family to resist scapegoating the IP for the underlying problems in the family system.
 In family therapy, children and adolescents are oftentimes the IP.

 What Can Family Therapy Help With?